-Using a small piece of software that is installed on the target itself does away with many of the typical challenges that customers have had with an appliance based approach.
-The issues of having to scan through a firewall, of not being able to reach devices that never roam on the corporate network, or that data freshness is limited to authorized scanning windows are all resolved.
+Using a small piece of software that is installed on the target itself does away with many of the typical challenges that customers have faced with an appliance based approach.
+The challenges of scanning through a firewall, of not being able to reach devices that are never on the corporate network, or that you can only scan during authorized scanning windows are all resolved.

 The Cloud Agent is able to deliver Vulnerability Scan and Policy Compliance data in-lieu of a classic scan from an Appliance.

-However, the Agent is also able to in a "dormant" state whereby it behaves in similar fashion to the Map and only reports basic asset properties back to Qualys.
+However, the Agent is also able to be in a "dormant" state whereby it behaves in similar fashion to the Map and reports only basic asset properties back to Qualys.

 See the "Cloud Agent Getting Started Guide" for a full discussion of the Cloud Agent's requirements, deployment, configuration, and usage.

-Qualys is currently working on new services that will further extend its single-pane visibility and continuous security offering.
+Qualys is working on new services that will further extend the single-pane visibility its is able to provide.
 Asset Discovery will be further enhanced by the new Container Security for Docker and a Passive Scanner services.

 Extending visibility beyond assets in traditional virtualization environments, Qualys Container Security performs inventory and real-time tracking of changes to containers deployed across on-premises and elastic cloud environments.
-Container Security identifies detailed inventory and provides advanced metadata search so users can identify assets based on multiple attributes.
+Container Security generates detailed inventory listings and provides advanced metadata so that users can identify assets based on multiple attributes.
 Additionally, they can use topology views to visualize container environment assets and their relationships.
 See our June 12th press release for more information.